Floating your company can be one of the most exciting experiences in your business life. But it can also be stressful, time consuming and expensive.

 - The memorandum and articles of association.
 Check there are no unusual restrictions.

-5.4 You must appoint a CREST-compliant registrar to register the new shares.
+You normally appoint a registrar to register the new shares.

 Pricing a new flotation is complicated.
-The price may continue to be a matter for negotiation between you and your corporate adviser or stockbroker right until the last minute.
+The price may continue to be a matter for negotiation between you and your corporate adviser or broker right until the last minute.

 - Your advisers will help put together projections of future earnings.